NYUGP17/Assignment_1/README.md

 ## Travis-CI
 Every submission must build on Linux before it can be graded/considered complete.
-To check this, we will use Travis-CI, a tool for automatically rebuilding your code each time it is pushed.
+To check this, you will use Travis-CI, a tool for automatically rebuilding your code each time you push it to GitHub.

+We already set up Travis-CI for this repository: Travis-CI works by running the script in '.travis.yml' each time new commits are pushed.
+To use Travis-CI for your own repository...